scanback/docs/articles-posts/english-football-payroll.md

 English football is not simply a sports industry.
 In many northern cities, it remains a disproportionately large economic and cultural commitment relative to local consumer resources.

 Much more could be said from an economic and business perspective, but I will stop here.
+Except, what is not shown is also interesting.
+Which cities do not have clubs but should, given middle class income: 1) Cardiff, which recently slipped up; and 2) Exeter, which is under-managed and has been in and out of bankruptcy.
+Football also is second to rugby in the city.

 ---
 [2026-05-15]